nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 ```
 rsync -aAXv --exclude={"/dev/*","/proc/*","/sys/*","/tmp/*","/run/*","/mnt/*",”/etc/udev/rules.d/*”,"/media/*","/lost+found","/boot/*"} / /tmp/backup && tar -C /tmp/backup -cvzf myBackup.tar.gz .
 ```

-### Why is so much of my file system marked as “read only”?

-With GadgetOS the intent was to make an operating system distribution that is as secure as possible when deployed to hundreds of devices all over the world.
-It was also important to limit the possibility of corrupted data during operations like over-the-air updates or sudden power loss.

-Because of this, much of the root file system is set to “read only” to create as stable of a device as possible.

-However, any files under **the “/data” folder have full read/write access**, so you should place any data that needs to be written in this location.

-### Why doesn’t my C.H.I.P.
-Pro (without the Dev Kit) register as a USB serial device when connected to my computer via the micro USB port?

-If you are using GadgetOS, the micro USB port is configured as an ethernet gadget, which you can connect to using a shell application.
-If you want to use this as a USB serial port, you would need to make this change in the services running on the device and bind Getty to this port.

-Alternatively, you can [connect a USB UART cable](https://docs.getchip.com/chip_pro.html#make-a-serial-connection) to C.H.I.P.
-Pro’s UART1-RX and UART1-TX pins (pins 44 and 43) and communicate with it that way.
-This is essentially what the micro USB port does on the CHIP Pro Dev Kit.

 ### How can I trigger an event when a USB device is added or removed?